 Most of the weapons we’ve discussed are the best overall or in the middle or later stages of the game.
-But what about when you’ve just started playing Witcher 3 and need a solid set of steel and silver swords?
+But what about when you’ve just started playing Witcher 3 and need a solid set of weapons?

 The steel swords blueprint can be found in the Castle Ruins to the west of the Ransacked village signpost.

-Both the swords pack a small chance to poison your enemy and also increase XP received from both human and nonhuman enemies.
+Both swords pack a small chance to poison your enemy and increase XP received from human and nonhuman enemies.